Playing With Unknown Powers

-The corpse recoiled from her grasp, its arms streaking upwards it grabbed Joan’s wrists with a bone crushing grip.
-Her metal bracers bending under the pressure.
-Shackles around his wrists clanked up against Joan’s armour.
-Parting her arms as wide as his shackles would let him he lent forward, pressing his face against the edge of the cage, every word that came out of his mouth was surrounded with fire.
+The corpse recoiled from her grasp, its arms streaking upwards.
+It grabbed Joan’s wrists with a bone-crushing grip.
+Her metal bracers bent under the pressure.
+Shackles around his wrists clanked up against Joan’s armor.
+Parting her arms as wide as his shackles would let him, he leaned forward, pressing his face against the edge of the cage; every word that came out of his mouth was surrounded with fire.

 “What kind of dark magic is this?
 How are you alive?”

 Toolu apparated next to the cage, slamming his cane into the corpse’s hands.
 Forcing them to retreat back in.

 “Come now, Scinti, don’t scare your new follower.
 I am trying to get her to worship you.”

 “Are you trying to tell me that is your god?
 A caged, burning corpse that talks?”

 “Oh wee, Toolu, you have switched your allegiances?
 Are you to worship me now?”